Complex file-handling with HIPAA compliance

 Uploadcare: HIPAA compliant, reliable and maintenance free

 After having wrestled with maintaining their own infrastructure for handling files, CE Learning Systems moved their file handling to Uploadcare.
-They implemented Uploadcare’s upload widget throughout their application to ingest their users’ files and use Uploadcare’s REST API to manage the files from there.
+They implemented Uploadcare’s upload widget throughout their application to upload their users’ files and use Uploadcare’s REST API to manage the files from there.
 This has three direct benefits:

 First, they are now able to reliably accept large file uploads: in this case, videos.
 No longer are they plagued with failed uploads that have to be tracked down and resolved by developer and customers service representatives.